What Is Mohs Micrographic Surgery?

 Advanced Skin Cancer Treatments: Dr. Weitzbuch

-Dr. Weitzbuch is an award-winning, board-certified dermatologist who performs Mohs Surgery with the highest level of skill and meticulous attention to protecting against excessive tissue loss.
-Unlike standard excisions done under general anesthesia that remove not only the cancerous tissue, but also some adjoining healthy tissue, Mohs is an outpatient procedure that uses local anesthesia and removes skin cancer while limiting damage to nearby healthy tissue.
-This can be a very important consideration when the cancer has appeared on visible face or body areas.
+Dr. Weitzbuch is an award-winning, double-board-certified dermatologist and Mohs Micrographic Surgeon.
+He operates with the highest skill level and meticulous attention to protecting against excessive tissue loss.
+Unlike standard excisions done under general anesthesia that remove the cancerous tissue and some adjacent healthy tissue, Mohs is an outpatient procedure that uses local anesthesia and removes skin cancer while limiting damage to nearby healthy tissue.
+This can be a critical consideration when cancer has appeared on visible face or body areas.

 The Benefits of Mohs Surgery at Brilliance Dermatology

 During Mohs, Dr. Weitzbuch removes one thin layer of cancerous skin at a time, mapping, color-coding and microscopically examining each layer until all the cancerous tissue is gone.
 The ability to look at each affected skin layer, with 100 percent margin control, increases a patient's chance of remission and lowers the risk of future recurrence.